reinhart1010/nix/docs/en/common/cmark.md

 ---
 # cmark

-Converts CommonMark Markdown formatted text to other formats.
+Convert CommonMark Markdown formatted text to other formats.
 More information: <https://github.com/commonmark/cmark>.

 - Render a CommonMark Markdown file to HTML: